gordicaleksa/pytorch-neural-style-transfer-johnson/README.md

 ### Why yet another Fast NST (feed-forward method) repo?
 It's the **cleanest and most concise** NST repo that I know of + it's written in **PyTorch!** :heart:

-My idea is to make the code so simple and well commented that you can use it as a **first step on your NST learning journey** before any other blog, course, book or research paper.
+My idea :bulb: is to make the code so simple and well commented that you can use it as a **first step on your NST learning journey** before any other blog, course, book or research paper. :books:

-I've included automatic MS COCO dataset and pretrained models download script - so you can either **instantaneously run it** and get the results (stylized images) **or start training/experimenting with your own models**.
+I've included automatic MS COCO dataset and pretrained models download script :scroll: - so you can either **instantaneously run it** and get the results (:art: stylized images) using pretrained models **or start training/experimenting with your own models**. :rocket:

 ## Examples